Gandave/Expanded-Productivity-Research/README.md

 # Can I update the mod or change settings on an existing save?

 Usually, you can update or change settings on an existing save.
 The exception is if you're currently researching one of the technologies this pack adds or modifies maximum level and have already researched more levels.
 In both cases I have no idea what will happen. :)

+# I encountered an error/I have a suggestion or new idea/Can you add compatibility to X?

+Feel free to open a thread on [the mod portal](https://mods.factorio.com/mod/ExpandedProductivityResearch/discussion) or an issue on [github](https://github.com/Gandave/Expanded-Productivity-Research/issues).
+I try to fix bugs and add optional dependencies as quickly as possible.
+If it's a major idea or full compatibility with a mod that usually requires more time.